 The concept of accruals has existed since the seventeenth century but was not popularized until the nineteenth century (Ovunda, 2015, p.
 135-136).
 Some of the issues presented by cash accounting that prompted the moved to accrual accounting was that it did not accurately reflect the financial situation of company.
 For instance, imagine a company uses the cash method of accounting and has received goods & services in a fiscal year.
 However, under the payment terms the company does not pay need to pay for these goods & services until the next fiscal year.
 Under the cash method, the transaction would not be recorded until the payment has been made in the next year.
 Under the accrual method, the transaction would be recorded in the current fiscal year.
 The accrual method is argued to depict a more accurate image of the company’s financial situation, as it owes that money to another entity and in a sense has already been ‘spent’ (Morah, 2020).

 To illustrate an example, refer to Figure 1 below, and suppose Company A enters a deal with Company B to supply 100 widgets.
 Under accrual accounting, Company A would recognize revenue on Sept 26th as all three conditions have been satisfied.
 Under cash accounting, revenue would not be recognized until Company B pays Company A. Notice that Company A’s financial statements are issued on Sept 30th.
 Under cash accounting, the revenue from this deal would not have been recognized even though Company A had performed its obligation.
-Therefore, accrual accounting provides a more accurate depiction of a company’s financial status.
+Therefore, accrual accounting provides a more accurate depiction of a company’s financial status, and is less likely to mislead stakeholders reading the financial statements.

 Figure 1.
 Accrual accounting example